etmmvdp/HomeWizard-Battery-plugin/README.md

 It asks the user to press enter after the battery has been put in token generation mode, by touching the button above the LED array on the battery.
 When a token is acquired successfully the script prints the token returned as well as some device and user information.

-The ip of the battery (and p1) device can be found by running the `python detect.py` script with no command line options.
+The ip of the battery (and p1) device can be found by running the `python3 detect.py` script with no command line options.
 It should print the type of all HomeWizard devices on your network, along with their ip address.
 Press the enter key to stop the program.